Secure chat systems

 OStel is a public testbed of the Open Secure Telephony Network (OSTN) project, an effort with the goal of promoting the use of free, open protocols, standards and software, to power end-to-end secure voice communications on mobile devices, as well as with desktop computers.
 Both are concepts from The Guardian Project.

-Pidgin/adium/libpurple works, for what it is worth, but are probably insecure because of bugs and deprecated and leaks your metadata (citation required).
-Does not disclose message content if you choose the right settings but does leak, for example, the identities of who you are contacting.
-Probably if you are using this, you want to use coyim instead?
+Pidgin/Adium/libpurple works, for what it’s worth, but is probably insecure because of bugs, deprecated, and leaks metadata (citation required).
+It doesn’t disclose message content if we choose the right settings, but it does leak, for example, the identities of who we are contacting.
+If we’re using this, we probably want to use coyim instead.

-Skype, as we have already mentioned is honeypot spyware, that reads your passwords.
-But you have some colleagues who are determined to use it, right?
-You could run it in a docker jail, but it is probably simpler to use the web client.
+Skype, as we have already mentioned, is honeypot spyware that reads your passwords.
+But we have some colleagues who are determined to use it, right?
+We could run it in a docker jail, but it’s probably simpler to use the web client.

 5 Group chat